simTurcoIT/fend-feed-reader-testing/README.md

 # Test results

-Jasmine test results will be loaded at the bottom of the page.
+Jasmine test results will be loaded after the content at the bottom of the page; there are four test suites and seven specs.

-## Test suites and specs